 All competing NIH grant applications (new, renewal, revision or re-submission) for multi-site studies with NIH receipt dates on or after January 25, 2018 must include a plan describing the use of a sIRB for the study.

-It is recommended that you contact the NU IRB at least 5 weeks prior to the grant application due date to discuss options for IRB review of a multi-site study where NU will be the lead site.
+It is recommended that you contact the Northwestern IRB at least 5 weeks prior to the grant application due date to discuss options for IRB review of a multi-site study where Northwestern will either be the lead or participating site.
 Please complete the pre-consultation intake form.
 All pre-consultation requests will be scheduled within 2-3 days following receipt of the completed form.
 You may contact firstname.lastname@example.org for any additional questions.
-During the review of the information provided, the NU IRB will determine if it is appropriate for us to serve as the IRB of Record or if the study should be ceded to an External IRB.
+During the review of the information provided, the Northwestern IRB will determine if it is appropriate for us to serve as the IRB of Record or if the study should be ceded to an External IRB.
 If it is determined that an External IRB will serve as the IRB of Record for all sites, the Reliance Agreement Team will provide the Investigator/Research Team with the appropriate letter of support to include with the grant proposal.

 Will NU act as the IRB of Record for External Sites (single IRB)